Volunteering at Big Orange Heart can be a rewarding and useful experience – and there’s probably more ways of doing it than you might think.

 No. Volunteers are not paid for their time but are entitled to be reimbursed for their travel and other legitimate expenses.
 Volunteering does not affect the benefits payments you receive although you should inform your benefits advisor when you start volunteering.

-Most roles will involve an informal chat so you can find out more about Big Orange Heart (formerly WP&UP) and what the opportunity involves.
+Most roles will involve an informal chat so you can find out more about Big Orange Heart and what the opportunity involves.
 We will ask you to provide basic personal information so that we can help match you to the most appropriate role as well as keep in touch on an agreed basis.

 We will make sure you have all the information you need to perform your role, a main contact so you know who to go to with any questions or concerns, information about health and safety and your expenses reimbursed where agreed.